Elevating the future of mobility: UAV-enabled Intelligent Transportation Systems: Next Generation 3D Intelligent Transportation System

 \subsubsection{Cargo Drones}

-\paragraph{Emergency} Small drones can carry necessary medications or blood.
-A study conducted by American Heart Association shows that exposure to traffic increases the chances of a cardiac arrest.
+\paragraph{Emergency} Small drones can carry necessary medications or blood to emergency locations by avoiding congestion over the roads, as shown in Fig \ref{usecases}.
+A study conducted by the American Heart Association shows that exposure to traffic increases the chances of a cardiac arrest \cite{emergency}.
 The traffic caused approximately 8\% of cardiac arrest cases.
-In this case, a UAV can quickly deliver an Automated External Defibrillator (AED) that helps restart the heart rate. \paragraph{Road Congestion-friendly eCommerce} With the rise in online purchasing behavior, traffic congestion caused by delivery vehicles has increased as well.
+In this case, a UAV can quickly deliver an Automated External Defibrillator (AED) by avoiding congestion to help restart the heart rate. \paragraph{Road Congestion-friendly eCommerce} With the rise in online purchasing behavior, traffic congestion caused by delivery vehicles has also increased.
 As a result, research is being done on reducing the traffic load by using drones as part of the delivery system.
-Both UAV-only and truck-plus-UAV have already been studied as improvements.
-A step further makes use of the existing fixed route transportation systems, like public buses and trains.
-They provide a (moving) recharging point where the drone can rest in-between deliveries. \paragraph{Temporary ITS Infrastructure} UAV can act as a temporary sign, i.e., variable speed limit and traffic lights at a particular area.
+Both UAV-only and truck-plus-UAV have already been studied as improvements \cite{mulumba2024optimization}. \paragraph{Temporary ITS Infrastructure} UAVs can act as temporary signs in a particular area.
 The acquired data can be analyzed using machine learning algorithms to examine and predict traffic behavior in the presence of various signs.
 Finally, the fixed infrastructure (signs, roads) will be installed in suitable locations.
-One more important advantage of adding an extra UAV layer to ITS is the ability to rapidly provide supporting material to remote positions, including fuel, aid, or toolkit.
+Another advantage of adding UAVs to ITS is the ability to rapidly provide supporting material to remote positions, including fuel, aid, or toolkits.